What Is Empire?

 Empire is a sandbox game in the sense that you will be entering a completely open world that you are free to explore and influence.
 There is no grand narrative being created by us, rather the campaign consists of the stories that emerge from the responses of the player-characters to current events as collectively, they run the Empire.

-You are part of a game with thousands of participants all playing together at the same time.
+You will be part of a game with thousands of participants all playing together at the same time.
 You work with - and often against - other player-characters to determine what happens next.
 In this sense we strive to make Empire like the real world; there is no predetermined outcome and you are free to make your own choices within the constraints of the setting.

 Player Vs Player Politics